danizord/voting-power-tokens/README.md

 # ⚡️ Voting Power Tokens

 Some governance tokens gives too much power (and resposibility).
-What if we could split them in different pieces and delegate to different people?
+What if we could split them in more granular tokens delegate to different people?

 This is what Voting Power Tokens are about.
 [Check it out!](https://votingpower.wtf)